epfl-cs358/2024fa-gyrocycle/README.md

 For now, if you want to read the documentation, you can either

-- Read the markdown files in `docs`, but some of them won't be readable because some dynamic `Vue.js` components that are used.
+- Read the markdown files in `docs`, but some of them won't be readable because they use some dynamic `Vue.js` components that won't be displayed in the markdown preview.

 - Run the documentation website locally on your machine.

 ## Hosting the documentation locally

 Ensure you have [NodeJS](https://nodejs.org/en) installed, and run the following commands (assuming you're using NPM).
+Note that errors such as `ReferenceError: window is not defined` are to be expected, but the build should still succeed.

 ```
 git clone https://github.com/epfl-cs358/2024fa-gyrocycle gyrocycle